gdmarmerola/gdmarmerola.github.io/_posts/2018-09-11-probability-calibration.md

 ```
 0.783226
 ```
-We maintain original GBM results, with AUC = 0.78.
+We approximately maintain original GBM results, with AUC = 0.783.
 Let us now check the calibration of this model:

 ```python
 # creating a dataframe of target and probabilities